 Many stores carry them, or you can grow them yourself in pots or in the garden.
 Add a pot or two to any decorating project for an instant pop of color.

 As you can see, there is no need to spend a lot of money on fall decorating.
-Just wander around your garden, get our your crafting gloves and you’ll have all the natural elements that you will need for your autumn decor projects.
+Just wander around your garden, get our your crafting gloves and you’ll be decorating with natural elements in no time flat!

-Would you like a reminder of this post of fall greenery for some inspiration?
-Just pin this image to one of your Pinterest decorating boards so that you can easily find it later.
+Would you like a reminder of this post of natural decorating ideas using fall greenery?
+Just pin this image to one of your Pinterest fall boards so that you can easily find it later.